Liz Halsey

 During radiotherapy

 It is generally safe to have acupuncture during radiotherapy, but needles are not placed in areas being irradiated.
-Healing is slower in those zones, and there is a higher risk of infection.
+Healing is slower in those zones, and consequently there is a higher risk of infection.

 Lymphoedema risk